developercamp/devcamp17/README.md

 For those of you who would like to keep up with things on Twitter, there is a handy list for your: <a href="https://github.com/developercamp/devcamp17/blob/master/twitterlist.md">twitterlist.md</a>.
 Feel free to add your twitter handle as well.

+## Feedback!

+We would like to see your feedback!
+So [use the Feedback section](https://github.com/developercamp/devcamp17/blob/master/feedback.md) and share your Blog posts, articles, photos, tweets, …

 # More Information

 Thank you very much.
 For more information please visit https://developercamp.io